peregilk/DensitySampler/README.md

 Not that this script takes quite a long time to run even on fast computers.
 It works on single files, so that it can be easily paralellised.

 ```
-python create_embeddings.py --input_file myfile.jsonl --paths_dir paths --embeddings_dir normalised_embeddings --emb_size 384
+python create_embeddings.py --input_file myfile.jsonl --paths_dir paths --embeddings_dir embeddings --emb_size 384
 ```

-Optionally, you would run the following script to apply L2 normalisation.
-With the default model, this is already done, so you can skip this step.
+Note that for the default model the embeddings are already normalised.
+If you need to use another model that does not normalise the output, please use the script `create_normalised_embeddings.py`.

+The next step is to create the density scores.
+This script should take roughly an hour per GB of data.

 ```
-python create_normalised_embeddings.py --input_folder embeddings --output_folder normalised_embeddings --emb_size 384
+python create_density_scores.py --embedding_input_folder embeddings --json_output_folder nonormalised_density_scores --nonormalise
 ```

-Then run the main script.
-This will produce a new jsonlines file identical to the original we started with except that it has an extra field called `density_probabiliy`.
-You will have to at least adjust the `kernel_bandwidth` here.

 TODO: